microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Basic Types.md

 // OK
 create({ prop: 0 });
 create(null);
-create(undefined); // Remember, undefined is not a subtype of null
+create(undefined); // with `--strictNullChecks` flag enabled, undefined is not a subtype of null

 create(42);
 create("string");